tiiuae/ghaf/docs/src/ref_impl/linux_router.md

 	Note that most Linux distributions use NetworkManager (providing for instance the nmcli tool) and Ghaf uses networkd (providing networkctl).

-	You can inspect the devices and IP adresses in a NetworkManager system using 'nmcli c s' and 'ifconfig'.
-In a networkd system like Ghaf you can use 'ip address show eth0' and 'ifconfig' ( the 'ip' command is usually also available on NetworkManager systems)
+	You can inspect the devices and IP adresses in a NetworkManager system using `nmcli c s` and `ifconfig`.
+In a networkd system like Ghaf you can use `ip address show eth0` and `ifconfig` ( the `ip` command is usually also available on NetworkManager systems)

     ```
 			ip address show